ponylang/rfcs/text/0000-improved-itertools-api.md

 # Drawbacks

 This will break existing code that uses the current `fold` method.
-Also, the minor change in return type will break any code that attempts to access a val field from the return value of an `Iter` of some iso type.
-It should be noted that this will have no effect on any `Iter` of some iso^ type since `A^! -> A`.

 # Alternatives

-We may choose not to include the iterator adapters if the change in return type is not worth reducing the maintenance cost of the itertools package.

 # Unresolved questions

-- Should the `acc` argument to `fold` and `fold_partial` be the first argument?
-How may this affect partial application?
 - Should we keep the classes such as `MapFn` and `Take`?
 Users may be confused by some methods of the `Iter` class having external implementations while most do not.